 Application Type Eligible Stream Category Projects which may include funding for specialised equipment or materials that facilitate new and innovative accessibility programs, provided they address priorities of the Access and Inclusion Strategy .
 Community Development Community Strengthening / Solely for the purchase of an approved Australian portable defibrillator.
-Support Solely for the purchase of an approved Australian portable defibrillator; or Solely for projects covering the cost of purchasing specific equipment. tor; or r projects covering the cost of purchasing specific ent.
-Sports and Recreation Coa Trai Sports and Recreation Equipment Applications to cover the cost of training volunteers in relevant club skills.
-Coach/Volunteer Training & Education
+Support Solely for the purchase of an approved Australian portable defibrillator; or Solely for projects covering the cost of purchasing specific equipment.
+Sports and Sports and Recreation Equipment Applications to cover the cost of training volunteers in relevant club skills.
+Recreation Coach/Volunteer Training & Education